The restaurants worth the trip in Dallas. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Wava Halal Grill ★ 3.9

 A Greenville Ave halal Mediterranean counter open until 4am every night, drawing the post-bar crowd and the neighbourhood regulars alike.
-New York street food sensibility applied to Dallas-sourced meats.
+Priced at $.

 Order: Shawarma plate; the New York street food-inspired halal rice bowl.